calvin-mar/Summer_2025_Autograder/Zip_Files_Executables/README.md

 - lab_4
   - ...

-createExecutables is has 3 distinct functions for windows, linux, and mac.
+createExecutables has 3 distinct functions for windows, linux, and mac.
 You can edit the parameters for each seperately.

 if you would like to manually compile a file: python -m PyInstaller --add-data "autograder_assistant.py:." --hidden-import autograder_assistant --hidden-import trace --hidden-import multiprocessing --hidden-import PyQt6.QtWidgets --onefile --noupx --noconsole --distpath . --clean lab_xx_autograder.py